learnyouahaskell/learnyouahaskell.github.io/markdown/source_md/higher-order-functions.md

 If we call it with `99`, it returns a `GT`.
 Simple stuff.
-Notice that the `x` is on the right hand side on both sides of the equation.
+Notice that the `x` is on the right-hand side on both sides of the equation.
 Now let's think about what `compare 100` returns.
 It returns a function that takes a number and compares it with `100`.
 Wow!